CjS77/CjS77.github.io/_posts/2015-06-28-robust-integration-testing-with-protractor.markdown

 {:note: .note}

 <div class="note" markdown='1'>
-There are a few more "special cases" outlined in the [original paper][2] on State Objects, but besides the *conditional triggers* that I'll get into below, these are really just notational sugar on the same simple idea.
+There are a few more "special cases" outlined in the [original paper][2] on State Objects, but besides the *conditional triggers*, these are really just notational sugar on the same simple idea.
+And conditional triggers are methods that apply some logic to decide which state one ends in.
 </div>

 What makes the State Object approach so neat is that I described the states in natural language, but it's really straightforward to translate this into code.